uablrek/if-inject/README.md

 Build:
 ```
+make  # in current dir with a generated version
 __version=0.0.1-local make O=/tmp   # O is the destination dir
 /tmp/if-inject -version
+# Or
+./build.sh static --version=0.0.1-local --dest=/tmp
 ```

 Logging goes to `stderr` and is in `json` format.
 Example: